 Immediately, I was (and still am) smitten and deeply inspired by what she had to say.
 I felt that I’d found my soul sister and non-boring other Mom,

-well except for; Jean Stoyanov, Sarah Farr, Donna Walden, Nancy Porter, Marge Thornburg, Sally Deitman, Leslie Snorf, Jody Muir, Mary Hatton, Jan Gardner, and Karin Holdridge-Zofcin, and last but not at all least: My Auntie Lolo who..well..check her out: but that is a whole other, “It takes a Village” story.
+well, except for; Bonnie Blackaller, Jean Stoyanov, Sarah Farr, Donna Walden, Nancy Porter, Marge Thornburg, Leslie Snorf, Jody Muir, Mary Hatton, Jan Gardner, and Karin Holdridge-Zofcin, and last but not at all least: My Auntie Lolo who..well..check her out: but that is a whole other, “It takes a Village” story.
 B.T.W.
 Lolo is where I get my activist side.

 FINALLY, I could get into something that was creative AND mostly calorie-free!

 So off I went to share the great news with mi Madre, who was beginning to suffer fashion exhaustion from trying to keep up with the swatch coding details in Color Me Beautiful.
 Seems that she was an Autumn, and I was a Winter – who wanted to be an Autumn (OR Carly Simon) – and we were both wearing a hell-of-a-lotta dark, waxy lipstick.